quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Stream Type Registration

-This document creates two new streams in the "HTTP/3 Stream Type" registry established in {{HTTP3}}.
+This document specifies two stream types.
+The entries in the following table are registered in the "HTTP/3 Stream Type" registry established in {{HTTP3}}.

-The entries in the following table are registered by this document.

 | ---------------------------- | ------ | ------------------------- | ------ |
 | Stream Type                  | Code   | Specification             | Sender |